 Earth ecoSTEM Kit: QuickStart Guide

-The online-accessible version of the Earth ecoSTEM kit QuickStart guide is currently under construction.
-Please access the pdf edition below!
+This is the online-accessible version of the Earth ecoSTEM kit QuickStart guide; a pdf edition is also available below.

 What can you do with the Earth ecoSTEM kit?